d3/d3-time-format/README.md

 * `%Z` - time zone offset, such as `-0700`.
 * `%%` - a literal percent sign (`%`).

 For `%U`, all days in a new year preceding the first Sunday are considered to be in week 0.
 For `%W`, all days in a new year preceding the first Monday are considered to be in week 0.
-(In some implementations of strftime and strptime (as in Python), a directive may include an optional field width or precision; this feature is not yet implemented.)
+(In some implementations of strftime and strptime, a directive may include an optional field width or precision; this feature is not yet implemented.)

 The `%` sign indicating a directive may be immediately followed by a padding modifier: